ahsan360/Ielts-Roadmaps/IeltsPrep/Speaking/Part1/Weather.md

 ### Answer

-> Today the weather is quite pleasant.
-It's warm with a gentle breeze
-> and plenty of sunshine, which makes it an ideal day to spend time
-> outdoors.
+> It's sunny today, so I'm in a good mood and it feels like a nice day to go out

 ### Band 7+ Vocabulary